Bloom’s Taxonomy

 Bloom’s taxonomy is a straightforward way to view the learning process while also providing actionable steps to improve and tailor-make content for a specific student or group of students.
 This easy-to-understand and implement theory can be used by instructional designers when considering learning objectives.
 It also can be a beneficial part of the review process when developing assessments.

-Bloom’s taxonomy can become an intuitive and integral part of any instructional designer’s thought processes but new technology, as simple as matching algorithms or as complicated as the latest AI, can be used to review work.
-As part of this review, AI can be tasked to review the learning objectives and the assessment criteria to make certain they are in alignment.
+Over time, Bloom’s taxonomy can become a natural part of how teachers plan lessons.
+With new technology, such as matching tools with AI, teachers can check that goals and tests match up well.
+AI can be tasked to review the learning objectives and the assessment criteria to make certain they are in alignment.

 Check your knowledge of Bloom’s taxonomy below: